wcko87/beatoraja-english-guide/Downloading-Songs.md

 - If the charter has a website, you may be able to find it on their website.
 - You may be able to find it on [BMS Sabun Uploader](http://gnqg.rosx.net/upload/).
 This is especially true for more recent sabuns.
 - If the charter has uploaded an autoplay of the chart to youtube, the youtube description may have a link to the chart.
 - If the chart is part of a [Difficulty Table](Difficulty-Tables), the table itself may contain the link to the chart.
+  - In beatoraja, if you select a song/chart you don't have from a table, beatoraja will open download links for the song/chart in your default browser.

 #### Finding songs/charts on LR2IR